By:

 Coffee changes.
 Products change.
 Menus change.
 Research changes.

-“Last updated” dates are displayed on articles where applicable.
+“Last updated” dates are clearly displayed on articles where applicable.

 If something becomes outdated (or a better method exists), we update it.
 That's part of the job.